Lramseyer/vaporview/API_DOCS.md

 - **uri** - (Optional) Document URI - if not defined, this function will use the currently active, or last active document

+## waveformViewer.loadViewerState

+Loads the viewer settings from a file

+### Arguments: object

+- **documentUri** - (Optional) Document URI - if not defined, this function will use the currently active, or last active document
+- **settingsFileUri** - URI to settings file.
+This is required.

 ## waveformViewer.getValuesAtTime

 ### Arguments: object